ninjarogue/ninjarogue/README.md

 ### 🔭 I’m currently working on ...

-> I work full-time as a full-stack engineer at Iron Forge Development
+> I am currently working full-time as a full-stack engineer at Iron Forge Development

 🌱 I’m currently learning ...